kstenerud/concise-encoding/cte-specification.md

  * String contents: `"A string may contain UPPER CASE.
 Escape sequences must be lower case: \x3d"`
  * Time values must be in upper case to conform with ISO 8601: `2018-07-01T10:53:22.001481Z`
- * base64 encoding makes use of uppercase characters in its code table.
+ * base64 encoding makes use of uppercase characters in its code table, and is therefore allowed.

-Everything else, including hexadecimal digits and escape sequences, must be lower case.
+Everything else, including hexadecimal digits, exponents and escape sequences, must be lower case.